Saturday, July 5, 1969

 Next article Jul 14, 1969 • Paul and Linda McCartney at the UK premiere of “Alfred The Great”

 On this day, Paul McCartney attended the Rolling Stones’ free concert in London’s Hyde Park.
-Despite persistent rumours before the event, none of The Beatles joined The Stones on stage.
+Despite persistent rumours leading up to the event, none of The Beatles appeared on stage with The Stones.

-The concert was filmed for television and Paul can briefly be seen during the end credits.
+The concert was filmed for television, and Paul can be briefly spotted during the end credits.

 In the musicians’ enclosure were Paul and Linda McCartney, Eric Clapton and girlfriend Alice Ormsby-Gore, Ginger Baker, Donovan, Chris Barber, Marsha Hunt, Kenny Lynch, Stevie Winwood and Mama Cass.
 On the stage were Marianne and her son Nicholas, Michael Cooper and Julie Felix.
 Allen Klein looked after my son Stephen.